Cozy Peach Kitchen

 Recipe features

-• Made with just 5 ingredients: gnocchi, frozen broccoli, pasta sauce, mozzarella, and meatless meatballs.
+• Made with just 5 ingredients: gnocchi, broccoli, pasta sauce, mozzarella, and meatless meatballs.
+Add a few seasonings to jazz up the pasta sauce or enjoy as-is.

 • Baked gnocchi: Unlike boiled gnocchi, baked gnocchi is firmer and has more of a bite to it.
 It is my second favorite way to serve gnocchi, right after pan-frying it.

 • Quick: Requires only 5 minutes of prep time!
-Just dump the ingredients in a casserole dish and bake until the sauce is bubbly and the cheese is melted.
+Just dump the ingredients in a casserole dish, cover, and bake until the sauce is bubbly and the cheese is melted.

 • Versatile: Use your favorite sauce, switch up the veggies, or double the portions.
 There are a lot of ways to make this baked gnocchi your own.